Tapping into your home’s equity can be a savvy move, if you’re aware of benefits and risks.

 If you own a home, as you pay down your mortgage, your home equity increases.
 A home equity line of credit (HELOC) is a way for you to access that equity to invest in yourself, your home or other real estate.
 Before planning your investments around a HELOC, consider the best way to the strongest return on your investment while staying on budget.

 How can I use a line of credit to invest in property?

 You can use a line of credit as a down payment for an investment property.
 If you have a significant amount of equity in your home, a HELOC could potentially account for most or all of your down payment.

-A line of credit only requires you to pay the interest portion of the loan until you reach your credit limit.
-This can be a savvy move for property investors, as interest repayments on investment properties are tax deductible.
+A line of credit usually only requires you to pay the interest portion of the loan until you reach your credit limit.
+This can be a savvy move for property investors, as interest payments on investment properties are tax deductible.

 If you don’t use your entire credit limit for a down payment, you can set aside a cushion of funds for any urgent repairs or maintenance on your investment property.
 This can help you manage your cash flow.

 Should I use a HELOC for a real estate investment?

 When the housing market is strong, a real estate investment could be a solid way to leverage your equity.
 With a HELOC, you have access to a line of credit that you can tap into for a down payment or other fees related to a real estate investment.